trueos/pcbsd/src-qt5/docs/controlpanel.rst

 Mount Tray
 ==========

-The Mount Tray graphical application is used to facilitate the mounting and unmounting of filesystems on internal disks USB storage devices, and optical media.
+The Mount Tray graphical application is used to facilitate the mounting and unmounting of filesystems on internal disks, USB storage devices, and optical media.
 It is included in the system tray, meaning that in can be used within any window manager that provides a system tray.
 If you remove the icon from the system tray, you can re-add it using :menuselection:`Control Panel --> Mount Tray` or by typing :command:`pc-mounttray &`.